On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Acknowledgements

-\emph{Acknowledgements} --- A.R. was supported by the National Science Foundation (NSF) award PHY-2512923.
+We thank Aleksandra Olejak, Fulya K{\i}ro{\u{g}}lu, Jakob Stegman, Fabio Antonini, and Ish Gupta for useful discussions and suggestions.
+We are further grateful for A.O.'s assistance with parsing population synthesis datasets that are used in the appendix.
+A.R. was supported by the National Science Foundation (NSF) award PHY-2512923.
 M.Z. gratefully acknowledges funding from the Brinson Foundation in support of astrophysics research at the Adler Planetarium.
 V.K. was supported by the Gordon and Betty Moore Foundation (grant awards GBMF8477 and GBMF12341), through a Guggenheim Fellowship, and the D. I. Linzer Distinguished University Professorship fund.
 We are grateful for the computational resources provided by the LIGO laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 This material is based upon work supported by NSF’s LIGO Laboratory, which is a major facility fully funded by the National Science Foundation.
 We gratefully acknowledge the support of the NSF-Simons AI-Institute for the Sky (SkAI) via grants NSF AST-2421845 and Simons Foundation MPS-AI-00010513.